libvips/lua-vips/README.md

 ### `image = vips.Image.new_from_image(image, pixel)`

-Makes a new image with the size, format, and resoluion of `image`, but with each pixel having the value `pixel`.
+Makes a new image with the size, format, and resolution of `image`, but with each pixel having the value `pixel`.
 For example:

 ```lua